slogsdon/sap/README.md

 Sap is a toolkit for Plug applications to accept and respond to HTTP requests by using a decision tree built with combinators.

+> **Warning!** Sap is still in progress.
+The combinators that are available now will work in an application if you were to create one, but this library could use a lot of optimizations.
+The eventual goal is to minimize any performance hit to as close to 0% as possible.

 ## Inspiration

 This may look familiar to experienced functional programmers.
 [Suave](http://suave.io) from F# and other similar libraries contain a set of combinators to manipulate route flow and task composition.